-The main condition of financing the project is that at the end of the financing period, the project will be registered as a Waqf where possible or otherwise as an equivalent legal status (e.g. trust), to ensure perpetuity thereby achieving the APIF mandate.
+The main condition for financing any project is that at the end of the financing period, the project will be registered as a Waqf where possible or otherwise as an equivalent legal status (e.g. trust), to ensure perpetuity thereby achieving the APIF mandate.